-Over the years, culture and lifestyle has become the backbone that supports tourism in the state of Jammu & Kashmir.
-The solitary mountain ranges and extreme climate have influenced the culture and lifestyle of Leh Ladakh to a great extent.
-The stronghold of Buddhism has led to cultural diversification, while a sparse population has promoted tranquility in this region.
+Over the years, culture and lifestyle have become the backbone that supports tourism in Leh Ladakh.
+The solitary mountain ranges and extreme climate have influenced the civilization of Leh Ladakh to a great extent.
+In addition, the stronghold of Buddhism has led to cultural diversification, while a sparse population has promoted tranquility in this region.

 People of Leh Ladakh

-The inhabitants of Leh Ladakh are originally Dards from Indo-Aryan ethnicity.
+The inhabitants of Leh Ladakh are originally Dards of Indo-Aryan ethnicity.
 People who migrated from Tibet introduced their own religious traditions and culture here.
 The Tibetan population lives mostly in the central part of Ladakh.
-In the eastern end of Ladakh and the Nubra Valley there is a considerable Muslim population.
+There is a considerable Muslim population in the eastern end of Ladakh and the Nubra Valley.
 Moving west, the Afghans have intermingled with the local community residing there for years now.
 The people of Leh Ladakh have unique facial features.
-Inter caste marriages are common, especially among women.

-The original population of Laddakh is called Dards who are an Indo Aryan race but afterwards because of its proximity to Tibet a number of inhabitants from Tibet settled here and finally now it's more of Tibetans than Dards.
-Around the Kargil there is a mixed race which exists.
-The Arghons are the Muslim communities in Laddakh which have are resulted in connection with the Kashmiris.
+The original inhabitants of Ladakh were called Dards, but afterwards because of its proximity to Tibet, a number of people from Tibet settled here.
+Finally, now it's more Tibetans than Dards in Leh Ladakh.
+Around Kargil, there is a mixed race that exists.
+The Arghons are the Muslim communities in Ladakh that have resulted in connection with the Kashmiris.

-The culture of Leh Laddakh is quite similar to the Tibetan culture because of the region's close proximity with Tibet.
-In Ladakkh the cuisines are mostly of Tibetan origin like thukpa and tsampo.
-Nowadays however it is also getting influenced by the cuisine styles of Central Asia and the rest of India.
-The architecture of Leh Laddakh also is influenced by the Tibetan style and has references to the existence of dragon.
-The religion of the state also follows Tibetan as well as Buddhist influences.
-Most of the chants are in Sanskrit or Tibetan.
+The Ladakh culture and tradition is mostly represented by the Tibetan people.
+In Ladakh, the cuisines are mostly of Tibetan origin, like Thukpa and Tsampo.
+However, it is also getting influenced by the cuisine styles of Central Asia and the rest of India.
+The architecture of Leh Ladakh is also influenced by the Tibetan style and references the existence of dragons.
+Most of the religious poems and songs in Leh Ladakh are in Sanskrit or Tibetan.

 Besides the culture, religion also influences the lifestyle in Leh Ladakh.
-Monastic rituals and festival engage people throughout the year.
-The gompas and monasteries are venues for religious feasts.
-Buddhist festivals draw crowds of tourists as well.
-Women enjoy independence within and outside the household.
-They take part in social and religious ceremonies like childbirth, marriages and festivals.
+There are a large number of monastic rituals and festivals that engage people in the celebrations throughout the year.
+The gompas and monasteries are prime venues for religious feasts.
+In addition, women participate in social and religious ceremonies like childbirth, marriages, and festivals in a large number.

-The most appreciated fact of Leh Laddakh is the status of women in Laddakh.
+The most appreciated fact of Leh Ladakh is the status of women in Ladakh.
 The women enjoy a highly elevated status compared to the conservative nature of the other northern states of India.
-Rugged and rough, lifestyle in Laddakh can really be challenging yet the people of Laddakh maintain that unique smile on their face.
+Rugged and rough, the lifestyle in Ladakh can really be challenging, yet the people of Ladakh maintain that unique smile on their faces.